 “But I don’t get it.
 Why would you hurt yourself if you’re in so much pain?”

-My best explanation is that now that there’s a physical transaction, the blade and the blood are understandable, which allows for a moment of ease.
+My best explanation is now that there is a physical transaction, the blade and the blood are understandable, which allows for a moment of ease.
 Ease is comfort, even if this comes in uncomfortable ways, at least it’s understandable.